 Founded on the premise of Colossians 3:11- “Here there is not Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, slave, free; but Christ is all, and in all”, C3Unity works to grow interpersonal relationships on campus and promote genuine Christian unity among the students of TMC.
 The club gives students an opportunity to interact and network with others from diverse contexts as well as to learn how they can live as effective Christian witnesses in a multicultural environment on the campus of TMC and around the world.
 Throughout the year C3Unity organizes events, field trips, forums, and workshops alongside the Student Life Staff, Associate Academic Dean, and Faculty.
 Be a part of C3Unity - Join the Facebook Group

-One of our desires at the Master’s College is that students would graduate with a deep commitment and affection for the local church.
-One of the ways that we stroke the fire of their hearts to that end is Outreach Week.
-Outreach Week is a five day ministry exposure program designed to inspire and mobilize our students to serve with local churches.
+One of our desires at the Master’s University is that students would graduate with a deep commitment and affection for the local church.
+One of the ways that we stroke the fire of their hearts to that end is Engage!
+This fall outreach event is a ministry exposure designed to inspire and mobilize our students to serve with local churches.
 We cancel classes and break up into small teams to work with churches in: evangelism, children’s and youth outreach, college outreach, ethnic outreach, manual labor projects, sports outreach, music ministry, women’s ministry, ministry to the deaf and blind, and ministry to the elderly.
-More about Outreach Week here...
+More about Engage! here...

 Chapel at The Master's College exists for the proclamation of God’s Word to our campus community.
 Our culturally diverse chapel program throughout the year provides an opportunity for every student to grow in awareness and compassion toward multicultural issues.
 There are also on-campus public forums which serve to help students express the joys, concerns, struggles and triumphs that they see and experience.
 The goal is conscious cultivation of the Christian virtues of humility, discernment, courage, justice and love on our campus.
 See Thabiti Anyabwile preach on "Ethnicity & the Mission of God" at the 2012 Truth & Life Conerence.